ZehuaWang/Docker-Java/README.md

 Important limits for Containers -> The amount of memory available, The number of available CPUs CPU constraints like shates and quotas

 docker run -m 200m my-image

+## Building Java Applications with Build Tools and Plugins